aka-Harsh/DeepFake-Detection/README.md

 ## Publication

-An article on this project being reviewed by International Journal of Machine Learning and Cybernetics at Springer.<br>
+The paper on this project being reviewed by ICMLANT 2024 and IEEE ITAIC 2025 conference proceedings and will be updated after the conferences.<br>
-The preprint of this article is available on Research Square.
-View this article [here]().
+The preprint of this article is available on Zenodo.
+View the preprint [here](https://doi.org/10.5281/zenodo.13986004).

 ## Prerequisites